zhangchuheng123/InventoryRL/release/README.md

 * GPU: 2x NVIDIA GeForce RTX 3090
 * GPU driver: Nvidia driver 535.146.02 with CUDA version 12.2
 * Python version and packages: python-3.10 with all packages specified in ``environment.yaml``

+# Running Time

+- Each single run corresponding to one row in Table 4/Table 5 or one curve in Figure 6 takes 30.96 hours on average.
+- Each single run corresponding to one sample in Figure 7 takes 33.83 hours on average.
+- Each single run of the experiments of the subgradient algorithm takes less than 184 hours (with state dimension equaling 12), and that of our algorithm takes 34 hours.
+- The algorithms usually take less time to converge, and we report the time needed for completing prescribed number of iterations.